vaceletm/docker-tuleap/README.md

 Docker-Tuleap
 ==============

-This is a simple dockerfile in order to install quickly Tuleap on top of LXC.
+This is a simple dockerfile in order to install quickly Tuleap on top of docker.

 How to use it?
 ---------------